hauchenglee/hauchenglee.github.io/_posts/course/english/2022-06-01-english-note-word.md

 - If you are not satisfied with your Electoshine toothbrush, you may return it for a full refund.

 *into* the end of = at the end of
-- 15 Q114: DG Feed Supply had shown strong growth heading *into* the end of the fiscal year.
+- 15Q114: DG Feed Supply had shown strong growth heading *into* the end of the fiscal year.

 17Q128: be + asked + to
 - Those who wish to volunteer at the annual Sebastian Park flower-planting event this Saturdat *are asked* to arrive early.

-eligible + to V
+eligible + to / for V
 - After a six-month probationary period, city employees are *elibible* to take vacation days.
+- 11Q111: Children under five years of age are eligible *for* free vision tests.

 because of + n
 - Parking on Dahakno Street will be prohibited for the next few days *befause of* emergency repairs to water lines.